Darkle/MarkSearch/README.md

 ##### Linux Users:

-Unzip the file and put the folder wherever you want (you can rename it too).
-Then double click the MarkSearch file.
+Unzip the file and put the folder wherever you want (you can rename the folder if you want).
+Then double click the MarkSearch file to run it.

+Add the MarkSearch file to your startup applications to have it run on startup.

+If you are running a firewall and want to access the MarkSearch search page from other devices on your network, you will have to allow incomming connections for the port MarkSearch is running on.
+You will see the port it is running on in the address url when you have the MarkSearch search page open.

 Note: if you create a .desktop file and need an icon, you can use this large one: [https://github.com/Darkle/MarkSearch/blob/master/appmodules/electron/icons/MSlargeIcon.png](https://github.com/Darkle/MarkSearch/blob/master/appmodules/electron/icons/MSlargeIcon.png)

 ##### MacOS Users:

 Mount the DMG file and copy the MarkSearch.app to the applications directory.
+Note: on MacOS, when MarkSearch runs, it will not show in the dock, it will only be available from the menu bar.

 #### Browser Extension:
 Install from the Google Chrome webstore: [https://chrome.google.com/webstore/detail/marksearch-browser-extens/apfcialnncnhpohmofpigaclihopfeng](https://chrome.google.com/webstore/detail/marksearch-browser-extens/apfcialnncnhpohmofpigaclihopfeng)